sjbylo/lab-ocp4/workshop/content/exercises/80-day-two-ops.md

 Connect to : sqlite:////opt/app-root/src/data/app.db
 ```

-In this lab you were able to easily rollout new versions of the application and also rollback to older versions.
+In this exercise you were able to easily rollout new versions of the application and also rollback to older versions.

 ---
-That's the end of this lab.
+That's the end of this exercise.

-Please move onto the next lab.
+Please move onto the next exercise.